BobGallardo/Misc_Scripts/README.md

 # archive-bins.ps1

-This is a Powershell script that looks in rar archives with 7zip that include .bin files.
+This is a script that will use 7zip to look in rar archives that include .bin files.
 It can create a CSV file with details of the .bin files and/or extract rar archives based on the included .bin files.
-Designed for use on Windows, Linux, MacOS systems with Powershell isntalled.
+Designed for use on Windows, Linux, MacOS systems with PowerShell installed.

 ### Required applications: